gitkundan/leetcode_dsa/big_o.md

 ## Logarithmic Time

 O(log n) means that the input is being reduced by a percentage at every step (e.g., binary search).
+O(logn) means that somewhere in your algorithm, the input is being reduced by a percentage at every step.
+A good example of this is binary search, which is a searching algorithm that runs in O(log⁡n)O(logn) time .
+With binary search, we initially consider the entire input (n elements).
+After the first step, we only consider n / 2 elements.
+After the second step, we only consider n / 4 elements, and so on.
+At each step, we are reducing our search space by 50%, which gives us a logarithmic time complexity.

 ## Analyzing Space Complexity